bradcar/bno08x_i2c_spi_MicroPython/README.md

 uart = UART(0, baudrate=3000000, tx=Pin(12), rx=Pin(13), timeout=2000)

 Required for UART:
-- int_pin : required by UART for accurate sensor timestamps.
-Define a Pin object, not number.
+- int_pin : required for accurate sensor timestamps.
+It is a Pin object, not number.
-- reset_pin : used by UART for hardware reset, if not defined uses soft reset.
-It is a Pin object, not number
+- reset_pin: requiews for hardware reset.
+It is a Pin object, not number.

 ## Details on Report Frequencies